The-Known-Galaxy/archives/jedi/sentient_species/ab_ugartte/ab_ugartte.md

 # Introduction

-Ab’Ugartte are an alien species that are known to be secluded and unfriendly.
+Abâ€™Ugartte are an alien species that are known to be secluded and unfriendly.
 Not much else is known about them.
-One known Ab’Ugartte is Jak Sazz.
+One known Abâ€™Ugartte is Jak Sazz.